A Moment In Crime: The disappearance and death of Aisling Symes revisited in Herald podcast

 Despite frantic and exhausted searches, there was so sign of the toddler for eight days.

-It wasn't until the head of the investigation called in Detective Sergeant James Watson to take a ground zero approachand review the disappearance, that Aisling was found.
+It wasn't until the head of the investigation called in Detective Sergeant James Watson to take a ground zero approach and review the disappearance, that Aisling was found.

 She had fallen down a manhole and into a drain just metres from where her mother was standing.